reactorynet/reactory-express-server/README.md

 The available.json file will contain the list of publically published modules that you will be able to include.

 !!
-VERSION 2.0 will have a downloader and installer utitlity
+VERSION 2.0 will have a downloader and installer utitlity.

 #### Multiple Module Definitions
 If you use a single source tree for your core server and want to run multiple configurations you can specify the name of your enabled.json file with by specifying your own MODULES_ENABLED environment variable in your .env / pm2 configurations.